 CSV Import is now available via our desktop application.
-You can download it from https://getdelta.io.
+You can download the desktop app from our website delta.app.

 *For now, this feature only supports our own CSV format.
 We'll add support for specific exchange CSV formats in the future.